fx-fusion/vscode-sftp-wiki/Config.md

   // boolean - Download the file from the remote server whenever it is opened
   downloadOnOpen: false,

-  // string - Set to 'update' so 'sync command' will only affect thoes files exist in both local and server.
+  // string - Set to 'update' so 'sync command' will only affect those files exist in both local and server.
 Set to 'full', 'sync' will be same as 'download/upload' besides deleting file not exist in origin from target.
   syncMode: 'update',

   // string[] - Same behavior as gitignore, all path reltative to context of the current config